aclao89/LA_Metro_Bike/README.md

  1. What is the average duration of a trip?
  2. What is the ratio of round vs one-way trips?
  3. What is the distribution of membership types?
- 4. Which month has the most volumn of trips?
+ 4. Which month has the most volume of trips?
  5. Which day has the most volume of trips?
  6. Which day has the longest average duration of a trip?
  7. What are the most popular start and end stations?